-I am currently the managing Director and CEO of ALYN Global Services Ltd. It was established in 2010 as a design, construction, program and project management firm www.alynglobal.com.
+I am currently the Managing Director and CEO of ALYN Global Services Ltd. It was established in 2010 as a design and construction program and project management firm.

-I am also now the managing Director and CEO of the Oasis Event Center (pictured below), my accidental investment www.aquabluewaterhole.com.
+I am also now the Managing Director and CEO of the Oasis Event Center (pictured below), my accidental investment.

-After assessing the countries in Africa I felt my business could have impact and be profitable, I choose Nigeria.
-Of the countries in Sub Saharan Africa, Nigeria is the most progressive and aggressive.
-I thought it to be a good challenge for me.
-Also, it’s capitol of Abuja is a big little city which made the transition to Africa also easier.
-Abuja is much like a little Houston.
+After assessing all the countries in Africa, I felt my business could have impact and be profitable here, I choose Nigeria.
+Of the countries in Sub-Saharan Africa, Nigeria is the most progressive and aggressive.
+I thought it would be a good challenge for me.
+Also, it’s capitol of Abuja is a big little city which made the transition to Africa easier.
+Abuja is like a little Houston.

-What kind of business did you operate in the States and how did you originally come to work in that sector?
+What kind of business did you operate in the States?
+What brought into that sector?

 My technical background is in design and construction.
-I have been a government contractor on some level for the last 12+ years as a small business.
+I have been a government contractor on some level more than 12 years as a small business.
 I have a passion for seeing things start from nothing.
 Design and construction is like that.
 With one thought we can create.
-That also translates into my personal belief.
-With one thought I can do anything I want to do which has led to me also being an investor in Nigeria.
+This also translates into my personal beliefs—that with one thought, I can do anything I want to do.
+This belief system has also led me to be an investor in Nigeria.

-I have designed, built and am now operating a mixed use event center called the Oasis in Bayelsa Nigeria.
-It has an international fine dining restaurant, a sports bar, a garden sit-out and a working commercial fishery on the pond at the site.
-I also still also have a night club and shops that are under construction.
-Its something I never thought I would do but this “accidental” investment has been a great opportunity to stretch myself and grow into other areas.
+I have designed, built, and am now operating a multi-purpose event center called the Oasis in Bayelsa, Nigeria.
+It has an international fine dining restaurant, a sports bar, a garden sit-out, and a working commercial fishery on the pond at the site.
+Oasis is something I never thought I would do but this “accidental” investment has been a great opportunity to stretch myself and grow into other areas.
+I also have a night club and shops that are under construction.

 Did you study business in school?

-I haven’t seen a day of business school but I am an avid reader of business material.
-I also think I may simply have some natural gifts in doing business.
+I haven’t seen a day of business school.
+However, I am an avid reader of business materials.
+I also think I may simply have some natural gifts in entrepreneurship.

 What are the challenges you faced while starting your business in Nigeria?

 My initial challenge was understanding how Nigerians do business.
 There is no set business model you would ever be able to follow to do business here.
-I’ve had to stay agile and alert to a very very quick pace of business where the “system” will chew you up and spit you out if you are weak.
+I’ve had to stay agile and alert to an extremely fast pace of business where the “system” will chew you up and spit you out if you are weak.

 What are some of the challenges you continue to face as a business owner in this industry?

-My greatest challenge as a business owner is finding individuals i.e. a management team that shares the long term vision.
-Nigeria is a place where one can become a millionaire overnight but you can also lose everything over night.
-So I take a paced approach to growing the business in hopes of creating long term value and stability for both firms.
+My greatest challenge as a business owner is finding individuals such as a management team who share my long-term vision.
+Nigeria is a place where one can become a millionaire overnight.
+However, you can also lose everything over night.
+So, I take a paced approach to growing my business in hopes of creating long-term value and stability for both firms.

 Has being a woman affected your professional experience in business?

-In general, being a woman hasn’t affected my ability to get what I needed to get done but it has affected how I get things done.
-Some places in Nigeria I can’t go and the work that I do.
+In general, being a woman hasn’t affected my ability to get what I need done.
+However, it has affected how I get things done.
+There are some places in Nigeria that I can’t go and do the work that I do.
 For instance, I don’t do business in northern Nigeria.
-Most states are Muslim and sharia law is effect.
-Also, culture plays a huge role.
-For a woman to sit with a Chief and drink Palm wine and discuss a construction project is rare if it even happens at all.
-Culture dictates that women are treated a certain way per se.
-However, if you are doing business with men and they know you are competent and serious about the task… for many of them sex is not an issue.
+Most states there are Muslim and Sharia law is effect.
+Culture plays a huge role.
+For a woman to sit with a chief and drink palm wine and discuss a construction project up there is rare if it even happens at all.
+Culture dictates that women are treated a certain way.
+However, for many men here, if you are doing business with them and they know you are competent and serious about the task your sex is not an issue.

 Any advice specifically for budding female entrepreneurs?

-Advice I would give to anyone… trust your instincts and believe what you are trying to accomplish is possible.
-Give it to God or the Universe through thought, speech and meditative deliberation.
+This is really advice I would give to anyone: trust your instincts and believe what you are trying to accomplish is possible.
+Give it to God or the universe through thought, speech, and meditative deliberation.
 Work your plan and it WILL succeed.

 What advice would you give for African Americans who want to start a business in Africa?

-One should proceed with caution but if you are confident in the business you do and it is viable for the continent and the people, it will succeed.
+Proceed with caution.
+However, if you are confident in the business and it is viable for the continent and the people, it will succeed.

-What are some of the top business opportunities that you have seen in Nigeria?
+What are some of the top business opportunities you have seen in Nigeria?

-Nigeria just like most African countries needs everything.
+Just like most African countries, Nigeria needs everything.
 Africa is the last undeveloped continent.
-You could come and sell soap and make money.
-With over 170 million people, any sustainable industry such as food, power and even recycling plastic paper and glass would be viable.
+You could come, sell soap, and make money.
+With over 170 million people, any sustainable industry such as food, power, or even recycling plastic paper and glass would be viable.

-If an African American has the finances, how easy is it to set up a business in Nigeria?
-How open is Nigerian law to foreigners moving to and starting up business there?
+If you have the money, how easy is it to set up a business in Nigeria?
+How open is Nigerian law to foreigners starting business there?

-It is very easy to establish a business in Nigeria if the finances are in place.
-The hard part , finding a competent attorney or consultant to do it legitimately and at a reasonable cost.
+If the finances are in place it is very easy to establish a business in Nigeria.
+The hard part is finding a competent attorney or consultant to process it legitimately and at a reasonable cost.

-Are African Americans allowed to move to Nigeria to live and/or do business?
+CAN Americans move to Nigeria to live or do business THERE?
 What are the immigration regulations?

 Americans are required to have a visa to visit or do business in Nigeria.
 My first visa was a visitors visa.
 It gave me a chance to figure out if doing business was viable for me.
-I then applied for a business visa because I took the decision to set up the business and I knew I would be in and out of the country often.
+Once I decided to do business here I applied for a business visa as I knew I would be in and out of the country often.
 Once my company was established, I began the process of permanent residency.
-So when I travel in December, I will submit my final docs to the embassy for the residency.
+So, when I travel in December, I will submit my final docs to the embassy for the residency.
 It’s a process…little by little and step by step.